tarvitamm/BDM_project_group16/README.md

 ## Queries

-1. **Data Import Query:** Loads raw data from external sources (e.g., CSV files, databases) into a working dataset.
+1. **Data Import Query:** Loads raw data from external sources into a working dataset.
 2. **Data Cleaning Query:** Handles missing values, removes duplicates, and standardizes data types to prepare the dataset for analysis.
 3. **Exploratory Data Analysis Query:** Computes summary statistics and visualizes distributions to uncover patterns and trends within the data.
 4. **Aggregation Query:** Groups and summarizes data by relevant categories to highlight key metrics and trends.